dask/dask/docs/source/array-stats.rst

 Statistical Tests
 -----------------

-You can perform basic statistical tests on dask arrays.
+You can perform basic statistical tests on Dask arrays.
 Each of these tests return a ``dask.delayed`` wrapping one of the scipy ``namedtuple`` results.